Edith Dircksey Cowan Memorial: History

-Around this time, the Committee became aware that the Perth City Council was considering the erection of a safety zone for pedestrians in the middle of Kings Park Circus.
+Around this time, the committee became aware that the Perth City Council was considering the erection of a safety zone for pedestrians in the middle of Kings Park Circus.
 This was to be a raised circular platform surrounded by pylons.
 A number of suggestions had been made for a centrepiece for the safety zone, including relocating the Perth Observatory clock there, or using the site for the Lord Forrest Memorial or the State War Memorial.
-In December 1932, the Edith Cowan Memorial Committee requested the Council's permission to locate a monument there, and this was approved.
-Prominent Perth architect Harold Boas and City Engineer Henry Atwell then began work on a design for the monument.
+In December 1932, the Edith Cowan Memorial Committee requested the council's permission to locate a monument there, and this was approved.
+Prominent Perth architect Harold Boas and city engineer Henry Atwell then began work on a design for the monument.
 Their design was approved by the Edith Cowan Memorial Committee in February 1933, and a sketch of the design was published in The West Australian.
-Mrs Margaret Johnson of Mount Hawthorn designed the bust in relief with a wreath of gum leaves and nuts.
+Margaret Johnson of Mount Hawthorn designed the bust in relief with a wreath of gum leaves and nuts.

 In response to the publication of the design, protests were lodged by the Kings Park Board, the Royal Institute of Architects and the Town Planning Institute.
 Opinion on the monument's design was mixed, but all protests shared the view that the site was one of the most outstanding in Perth, and should be reserved for a memorial of national significance.
 There were also suggestions that such monuments were masculine in nature; opponents of the monument asserted that it was inappropriate for a woman to be memorialised in such as way; but supporters countered that Cowan had succeeded in a "male domain" and so merited a monument as a memorial.
-The debate, which has been viewed as "representative of a gender bias operating at the time" (Heritage Council of Western Australia, 2000), continued throughout 1933.
+The debate, which has been viewed as "representative of a gender bias operating at the time", continued throughout 1933.
 The Town Planning Commissioner David Lomas Davidson even sought an injunction against construction of the monument in the Supreme Court.
 This injunction was eventually refused, and construction of the monument went ahead.
 Perth portrait painter Margaret Johnson was selected to sculpt Cowan's portrait, and W. Ogilvy won the construction contract.
 Work began on the monument in May 1934, and Lieutenant-Governor James Mitchell unveiled it on 9 June, the second anniversary of Cowan's death.